 The camera data is first preprocessed to extract frames from continuous video sequences, while ensuring consistent feature matching.
-We observed that camera resolution, exposure changes, and video frame rate have a significant impact on feature matching, as they directly affect image sharpness, brightness/contrast, and motion blur.
+We observed that camera resolution, exposure changes, and video frame rate significantly impact feature matching by directly affecting image sharpness, brightness/contrast, and motion blur.
 The extracted frames are parsed through a structure-from-motion (SfM) pipeline to obtain camera intrinsics, undistorted images, reconstructed poses, and feature points.
 The feature points are used to initialize 3D Gaussians.
 The camera intrinsics and reconstructed poses are used to project the 3D Gaussians from those viewpoints and rasterize 2D images.
 These rasterized images are compared with the corresponding undistorted images to compute the photometric loss.
 The gradients flow back via a differentiable tile rasterizer to update the 3D Gaussians (pose, scale, color, opacity) by minimizing error between the rasterized output and ground truth images.

 Particularly, 3D Gaussian Splatting (3DGS) \cite{kerbl20233dgaussiansplattingrealtime} represents scenes and assets using a finite set of \textit{``splats''}, denoted as ${\mathcal{G}} = \{ \bm{g} \}$, where the intensity distribution of every splat follows a 3-dimensional Gaussian function.
-Each individual Gaussian, $\bm{g}({o}, {\bm{\mu}}, {\mathbf{q}}, {\bm{s}}, {\bm{c}})$ is parametrized by opacity ${o} \in (0, 1)$, position ${\bm{\mu}} \in \mathbb{R}^3$ represented as Cartesian coordinates, orientation ${\mathbf{q}} \in \mathbb{R}^4$ represented as a quaternion, anisotropic scaling factors ${\bm{s}} \in \mathbb{R}^3_+$, and view-dependent color representation ${\bm{c}} \in \mathbb{R}^F$ expressed as coefficients of spherical harmonics.
+Each individual Gaussian, $\bm{g}({o}, {\bm{\mu}}, {\mathbf{q}}, {\bm{s}}, {\bm{c}})$ is parametrized by opacity ${o} \in [0, 1]$, position ${\bm{\mu}} \in \mathbb{R}^3$ represented as Cartesian coordinates, orientation ${\mathbf{q}} \in \mathbb{R}^4$ represented as a quaternion, anisotropic scaling factors ${\bm{s}} \in \mathbb{R}^3_+$, and view-dependent color representation ${\bm{c}} \in \mathbb{R}^F$ expressed as coefficients of spherical harmonics.
 To compute the color $C$ of a rasterized pixel, $\mathcal{N}$ Gaussians that intersect with the pixel are sorted based on their distance to the camera center (sorted by index $i \in \mathcal{N}$) and blended using alpha compositing as:

 where $\alpha_i = {o}_i \cdot \exp\left(-\frac{1}{2} (\mathbf{p} - \bm{\mu}_i)^T \bm{\Sigma}_i^{-1} (\mathbf{p} - \bm{\mu}_i)\right)$ for point $\mathbf{p}$ with $\bm{\Sigma}_i$ representing the 2D projection covariance.
 The spatial information is captured by applying an affine transformation ${\mathbf{T}} = ({\mathbf{R}}, {\mathbf{t}}) \in \mathbb{SE}(3)$ to all Gaussians in the set as: